 NEW PEN LIFT LINKAGE

-The drawbot had gotten the mechanics of a pen lift – a servo on the pen holder controlled by a local Tiny85 – in January 2016.
-Rather than pushing the pen down on the paper, it lifts the whole penholder up by pushing a foot encased in slippery Shapelock against the paper.
+The drawbot had gotten the mechanics of a pen lift – a servo on the penholder controlled by a local Tiny85 – in January 2016.
 Here’s a clip of that penlift linkage.
+Rather than lifting just the pen off the paper, it lifts the whole penholder up by pushing a foot encased in slippery Shapelock against the paper.
 The original Shapelock foot was way bigger than needed; a much smaller one graces the new aluminum penholder.

 At some point, it hit me that the aluminum tube I’d rolled for the linkage rod was way too long, and would never allow enough travel for the pen lift.
 It was easy enough to cut it down, but embarrassing that I missed it to begin with.